 Rule 410.
-Inadmissibility of Pleas, Plea Discussions, and Related Statements
+Inadmissibility of Pleas, Plea Discussions, and Related Statements evidence of the following is not admissible against the defendant who made the plea or participated in the plea discussions:

-Rule 410 - Pleas, Plea Discussions, and Related Statements
+Rule 410.
+Pleas, Plea Discussions, and Related Statements

 Except as otherwise provided in this rule, evidence of the following is not, in any civil or criminal proceeding, admissible against the defendant who made the plea or was a participant in the plea discussions: